 b.
 1975 Ridgewood, NJ

-Current projects include a series exploring memory, desire, and nostalgic idealization; a documentary project focusing on remediated landscapes; and his ongoing work as a contributing photographer for the Daily Racing Form, who regularly feature his horse racing reportage.
+Along with commissions, assignments and stand alone pieces, ongoing personal projects include a series exploring memory, desire, and nostalgia (The Fading Affect Bias) and a starkly contrasting landscape series involving cold-war legacy sites and remediated facilities (Fissile).
+Justin is also a contributing photographer for Daily Racing Form, who regularly feature his horse racing reportage.

 When the camera's left behind, Justin's an avid cyclist, hiker, road tripper and science enthusiast.